 - Images resizing properly.
 No cut-offs.

-- Tables!! - Tables are very tricky on small screens.
-Avoid the use of tables when possible.
+- No tables where possible!!! – Tables are very tricky on small screens.

 Another option that you can use to test your website is to simulate mobile devices with Device Mode in Chrome (Cmd+Opt+I on Mac or F12 on Windows and Linux).